Cray-HPE/docs-csm/operations/network/gateway_testing.md

 ncn# /usr/share/doc/csm/scripts/operations/gateway-test/uai-gateway-test.sh
 ```

 The test will find the first UAI `cray-uai-gateway-test` image to create the test UAI.
-A different image may optionally be specified by using the `--imagename` option.
+A different image may optionally
+be specified by using the `--imagename` option.

 ## Example Results

 The results of running the tests will show the following

-* Retrieval of a token on the CMN network in order to get SLS data to determine which networks are defined on the system
+* Retrieval of a token on the CMN network; the token is used to get SLS data, which determines which networks are defined
+  on the system.
-* For each of the test networks:
+* For each of the test networks defined in `gateway-test-defn.yaml`:
    * Retrieval of a token on the network under test.
-    * Results from each of the networks defined in `gateway-test-defn.yaml`.
-It will attempt to access each of the services with the token and check the expected results.
+   * It will attempt to access each of the services with the token and check the expected results.
        * It will show PASS or FAIL depending on the expected response for the service and the token being used.
        * It will show SKIP for services that are not expected to be installed on the system.
-* The return code of `gateway-test.py` will be non-zero if any of the tests within it fail or we are unable to retrieve a token on any of the networks that are expected to be accessible.
+* The return code of `gateway-test.py` will be non-zero if any of the tests within it fail, or if it is unable to retrieve
+  a token on any of the networks that are expected to be accessible.

 ### Running from an NCN that is configured with CHN as the user network